 Writers’ Room Program

-A stand-alone classroom within a Boston Public School building, the 826 Boston Writers' Room Program can catalyze a culture of creativity and writing for an entire school.Photo by Gretjen Helene Photography
+A dedicated classroom within a Boston Public School building, the 826 Boston Writers' Room Program can catalyze a culture of creativity and writing for an entire school.Photo by Gretjen Helene Photography

-Located at the John D. O’Bryant School of Mathematics and Science, 826 Boston’s Writers’ Room is a collaborative project with Northeastern University’s Writing Program.
+Located at the John D. O’Bryant School of Math and Science and lead by Coordinator Heather Nelson, 826 Boston’s Writers’ Room is a collaborative project with Northeastern University’s Writing Program.
 With Northeastern’s help, the Writers’ Room provides classroom support for writing assignments throughout the school day, in addition to holding after-school activities and clubs ranging from a slam poetry team to a student-run literary journal, Rubix.

 826 Boston opened its second Writers’ Room in September of 2016 at the Jeremiah E. Burke High School in Dorchester and is led by Coordinator Gabriella Balza.
 Support from the Calderwood Writing Initiative, the Boston Globe Foundation, Clipper Ship Foundation, Liberty Mutual Education Initiative, the Ludcke Foundation, State Street Foundation, and the Wellington Management Foundation made this project possible.
 In addition to whole-class visits and drop-in writing assistance, the Writers’ Room at the Burke has offered extracurricular activities such as a slam poetry team.